Ultimate Guide for an Uluru Tour

-One of the more fascinating moments of your life could take place when you finally make the decision to visit the Red Centre of the Northern Territory in Australia and take an Uluru tour.
-First recognized as a UNESCO World Heritage Site for cultural heritage in 1987, Uluru Rock is a towering red monolith that is legendary in local Aboriginal history and culture.
+One of the more fascinating moments of your life could take place when you finally make the decision to visit the Red Centre of the Northern Territory on a trip to Australia and take an Uluru tour.
+First recognized as a UNESCO World Heritage Site for cultural heritage in 1987, Uluru Rock, also known as Ayer's Rock is a towering red monolith that is legendary in local Aboriginal history and culture.
 The incredible red rock jettisons from the valley floor into the sky some 500 metres and contains some of the most interesting Aboriginal rock art your eyes will ever feast upon.

-Uluru Rock is part of the Uluru-Kata Tjuta National Park and offers more to visitors than just a walkabout around the impressive red rock known as Ayers Rock.
+Uluru Rock is part of the Uluru-Kata Tjuta National Park and offers more to visitors than just a walkabout around the impressive red rock.
 The national park is the living landscape of culture and history for the Anangu Aboriginal people who have resided on the land for over 5,000 years.
 During your Uluru tour you will experience the ancestral beliefs that are still prevalent in Anangu society.
 There are a wide range of cultural habits to learn from making bush food to medicinal plants to dot rock art painting.